sugimotothomas/pokemon-database/README.md

 # Pokemon Database
 	An interactive website that users can browse a database of Pokemon.
 	Users can add new pokemon, and search based on type or location.
-This uses node.js.